Learn-Together-Pro/ComputerScience/ads/concept/data_structure_tries.md

 ##### Cartesian Tree vs Treap

 A treap and a Cartesian tree are related data structures but are not exactly the same.
 They both combine properties of binary search trees (BST) and heaps, but they are used in different contexts and have different properties.
-Let's break down the differences:
-Treap

 A treap is a type of randomized Cartesian tree.
 When you add random priorities to the nodes in a specific sequence, the resulting Cartesian tree is a treap.
 Thus, you can view the treap as a specialized version of the Cartesian tree, where the randomization helps achieve balance.